gi9494/strava-ai-coach-specs/README.md

 # strava-ai-coach

+> 🔒 **Note:** The implementation details and Python source code for this project are maintained in a private repository.
+Access can be granted to hiring teams upon request during technical interviews.
+>
 A running coach built on your own training data.

 It pulls your runs from Strava and corrects them for the weather.
 From them it